emdupre/nha-ml-nimg/content/03-cross-validation.md

 This is because different sessions from the same participant are highly-correlated;
 that is, participants are likely to show similar patterns of neural responses across sessions.

 ## Small sample sizes give a wide distribution of errors

-Another common issue in leave-one-out cross-validation is the small size of the resulting test set.
+Another common issue in cross-validation, particularly leave-one-out cross-validation, is the small size of the resulting test set.

 ```{figure} ../images/varoquaux-2017-fig1.png
 ---